 The FHA has been around since 1934 when it was created by the National Housing Act and insures lenders.
 That means if a borrower defaults on a mortgage, the FHA will repay the lender.
 FHA mortgage insurance was developed to convince more lenders to offer affordable mortgages.

 In doing so, it has expanded the availability of mortgage loans to people who might not otherwise get one.
 In 2018, the FHA insured more than one million mortgages with a combined principal balance of $209 billion.
+The result is that families have access to the financing necessary to purchase a home within their local Florida community.

 What Are the Benefits of an FHA Loan?